 PDPA Malaysia, or the Personal Data Protection Act, is essential for individuals in Malaysia because it gives them greater control over their data and protects them against data breaches and misuse of their personal information.

-Individuals have the right to know how businesses use their data, access and correct their data, and withdraw their consent for its use.
+Individuals have the right to know how businesses use their data, access and correct it, and withdraw their consent.

 What is PDPA Malaysia?

 The Personal Data Protection Act (PDPA) is a law that was enacted in Malaysia in 2010 to regulate the processing of personal data by businesses and other organizations.
-PDPA Malaysia aims to protect individuals' privacy and personal data by setting out rules and guidelines for the collection, use, disclosure, and retention of personal data.
+PDPA Malaysia aims to protect individuals' privacy and personal data by setting out rules and guidelines for collecting, using, disclosing, and retaining personal data.

 How PDPA Malaysia Affects Me